AdobeDocs/experience-manager-65-lts.en/help/sites-authoring/templates.md

 * Creating a template requires collaboration.
 For this reason the [Role](#roles) is indicated for each task.

-* Depending on how your instance is configured, AEM now provides [two basic types of template](/help/sites-authoring/templates.md#editable-and-static-templates).
-This does not impact how you actually [use a template to create a page](#using-a-template-to-create-a-page), but it does impact the type of template you can create and how a page relates to its template.

 ### Roles {#roles}

 Creating a template using the **Templates Console** and the **Template Editor** requires collaboration between the following roles: